libor-m/scrimer/doc/project-sh.rst

     export PATH=$( cat ~/scrimer-env/paths | tr "\n" ":" ):$PATH

 Such line can be at the end of your ``project.sh`` file, so everythig is set up at once.

+Alternatively you can copy all the tool executables into your virtual environment.